-Greater Hartford Harm Reduction Coalition (GHHRC) is a non-profit organization based in Hartford, Connecticut, whose mission is to promote the dignity and well-being of individuals and communities impacted by drug use through through the provision of health education and tiered risk reduction programs.
+Connecticut Harm Reduction Alliance (CTHRA) (formerly known as the Greater Hartford Harm Reduction Coalition) is a non-profit organization based in Hartford, Connecticut, whose mission is to promote the dignity and well-being of individuals and communities impacted by drug use through through the provision of health education and tiered risk reduction programs.

-In the first 30 days of the program, GHHRC staff has already responded to over 60 overdoses, arriving on-scene on average in less than 6 minutes — and very often before formal emergency responders.
+Within the first 30 days of the program, CTHRA staff responded to over 60 overdoses, arriving on-scene on average in less than 6 minutes — and very often before formal emergency responders.

 What is “Harm Reduction”?